GreenPAC: 2019 federal election campaign

-During the 2019 Canadian federal election, GreenPAC endorsed 25 MP candidates from four national parties and one independent candidate who were deemed to have strong environmental track records by a panel of Canadian environmental experts.
+During the 2019 Canadian federal election, GreenPAC endorsed twenty-four House of Commons candidates from four national parties and one independent candidate who were deemed to have strong environmental track records by a panel of Canadian environmental experts.
 GreenPAC encouraged Canadians to support these endorsed candidates' campaigns through donations or by volunteering.

 The following 25 candidates were endorsed by GreenPAC in the 2019 federal election: